Straight Talk with Norton Sound

 At Inflow, we’re always trying to set the bar higher for ourselves.
-We’ve developed a periodic questionnaire to review with our clients – to ensure that we are going above and beyond for our customers.
-We already have our live and unfiltered customer happiness metrics on our website, but why not share these more in-depth performance reviews of what it’s like to work with Inflow?
-This series will give you exactly that – find out what it’s like to work with us, straight from the horse’s mouth.
+That’s why we’ve developed a questionnaire to review with our customers – to make sure we are going above and beyond for them.
+We already have our live and unfiltered customer happiness metrics on our website but we thought, why not share these more in-depth views of what it’s like to work with Inflow?
+The Inflow performance review series will give you exactly that – find out what it’s like to work with us, straight from the horse’s mouth.

 Norton Sound is a hospital with 13 clinics in the rural Alaska.
 We recently spoke with them to discuss how our work with them for the past year has gone.
 Based on our conversation with them, we were able to review the needs of both a remote location and of an emergent service provider.
 It’s a bit of a double whammy when it comes to the need for speed, but it’s like many of our clients, communication needs are often variable to every business and service.